Los Glaciares National Park

 Lake District, Chile

-Though not technically part of Patagonia, the Lake District of Chile is just north of the Patagonian border and contains its own style of beauty.
+Though not technically part of Patagonia, the Lake District of Chile lies just north of the Patagonian border and boasts its own unique beauty.
 It is an area where active snow-capped volcanoes meet pale green lakes.
-The two volcanoes pictured, Osorno (picture one) and Villarricca (picture two) are some of the most majestic I’ve had the pleasure of photographing.
-The high rainfall and temperate climate throughout the region allows for created endless miles of virgin and ancient forest to grow - including the Fitzroya (or Alerce trees), the largest tree species in South America and a cousin to the redwoods of North America.
+The two volcanoes pictured, Osorno (picture one) and Villarrica (picture two), are some of the most majestic I’ve had the pleasure of photographing.
+The high rainfall and temperate climate throughout the region create endless miles of virgin and ancient forest, including Fitzroya (or Alerce trees), the largest tree species in South America and a cousin to the redwoods of North America.

 Volcano Osorno, Chile